hemshankar/Game_KeepRunning/futurewars/README.md

 	3. Rope Joint
 	4. Weld Joint

+106. Gain points in every activity, points can be redeemed into interesting items, like rockets, Jet Packs, skates.
+107. Cars, trucks, Skates (to collect), Normal Man(to save), Robber (to catch), Drones (to destroy), rockets (to fly)
+108. Jet Packs to collect.
+109. Money only can be used to buy more time.
+110. Arrow pointing towards the target

 ============================BUGS================================
 1. Each object is creating its own atlas.
 Fix this to use cache to store each atlas.